-While the interventions in this study highlight the scenario albeit in one school in Kenya that could easily reflect the reality in that part of the country, it is clear that the complete story across Kenya has not been told yet.
+While the interventions in this study highlight the scenario albeit in one school in Kenya that could easily country, it is clear that the complete story across Kenya has not been told yet.
 Lugari district is clearly not the most marginalized part of Kenya.

-As such there are places in Kenya such as the Arid and Semi Arid Lands (ASAL) of Northern Kenya, which are definitely worse off.
-Thus the question for Uwezo has been: are our children learning?
-Which reflects the present.
+As such there are places in Kenya such as the Arid and Semi Arid Lands (ASAL) of Northern Kenya, which ar question for Uwezo has been: are o the present.
 I pose the question through this paper that projects into the future thus: will our children learn?
 This is an important question, as the prevailing circumstances are not getting any better soon.
 However, we need to begin answering this question and the interventions in this paper were one step towards enabling answers to the question for the intervention school and the community around the school.